Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 **Auto Shout for Party Members:** - This will make it not only look at your HP%, but also your party members.
 **Auto Shattering Throw:** - Enable automatic shattering throw as soon as you stand still if there's a Iceblock or Divine Shield on your target.
 **Auto Disarm:** - Disarms the target as soon as they have Avatar or Avenging Wrath (only if Retribution).
+**Auto Duel:** - Casts Duel on the target if they have popped a damage CD and they aren't targetting you.
 **Auto Berserker:** - Casts Berserker Rage when you're feared or incapped, but not when Sapped.
 **Auto Heroic Throw:** - Casts Heroic Throw on targets which are not under breakable CC to keep them in combat - however not when Bursting (to not use up a GCD).
+**Auto Taunt:** - Casts Taunt on the target if they are out of range and out of combat.
 **Auto Piercing Howl:** - Casts Piercing Howl when the target is just outside of range and doesn't have Hamstring debuff.
 **Auto Focus non-target 2v2:** - Focuses whichever arena player you're currently not targetting in 2v2.
 **Auto Focus Healer 3v3:** - Focuses the Healer in 3v3.